The Mediterranean diet adapted for the Indian kitchen (complete guide)

 What the Mediterranean diet is not

-- It's not a low-carb diet.
+- It's not low-carb.
 Whole grains, fruit and legumes are central.
-The carbs are unrefined, but they're not absent.
+The carbs are unrefined, not absent.

-- It's not a "diet" in the weight-loss sense.
+- It's not a weight-loss 'diet'.
 It's a long-term pattern.
-Most people who do it well lose fat over the first three to six months, but that's a side-effect, not the point.
+Fat loss over the first three to six months is a side-effect, not the point.

 - It's not expensive.
 Olive oil is the one premium item.
-The rest — dal, vegetables, fruit, millets, oats, curd, eggs, sardines, the occasional fish — is well within a middle-class Indian budget, and cheaper than the protein-bar-and-supplement industrial food world.
+The rest — dal, vegetables, fruit, millets, oats, curd, eggs, the occasional fish — is well within a middle-class Indian budget.

 An honest timeline

 Start slowly.
 Change the cooking oil.
 Reduce the white rice.
 Add a salad.
 Eat oats one breakfast, upma another.
+Add the daily walk.
 Let the pattern compound.

 What to do next

-If you want a structured plan that hands this to you in a ready-built form, the closest of mine is The Anti-Inflammatory Reset — a four-week protocol built on the same evidence base, designed for Indian kitchens.
-You can read Chapter 1 free before deciding.
+If you want a structured plan that hands this to you ready-built, the closest of mine is The Anti-Inflammatory Reset — a four-week protocol on the same evidence base, for Indian kitchens.
+Read Chapter 1 free first.

-- Insulin resistance and belly fat: the Indian connection — the metabolic story the Med pattern quietly addresses.
+- Insulin resistance and belly fat: the Indian connection — the metabolic story underneath.

-- The complete vegetarian protein guide — the protein side of the plate, fully worked.
+- The complete vegetarian protein guide — the protein side of the plate.

 The Mediterranean pattern is not a hack.
 It's a way of eating you can keep for the rest of your life.
 That's exactly what makes it powerful.